The Issues That Matter

 Too many people in South King County are being priced out of the communities they’ve helped build.
 Whether it’s rising housing and insurance costs, utility bills, or childcare expenses, the cost of living is outpacing wages—and families are feeling the squeeze.

 Homelessness is one of the most visible and urgent challenges facing our region and a symptom of deeper system failures in behavioral health, housing access, and care coordination.
-Addressing it requires more than one-size-fits-all solutions.
+Addressing it means moving beyond one-size-fits-all approaches, with tailored solutions that provide stable housing, expand access to treatment, and ensure people get the support they need to rebuild their lives.

 Public Safety

-We must treat acts of violence, home invasion, organized retail theft, and drug dealing as the serious crimes they are and hold offenders accountable.
+We must also treat acts of violence, home invasion, organized retail theft, and drug trafficking as the serious crimes they are, holding offenders accountable while also ensuring the system works for victims and communities.

-I’ve met with most of the police chiefs in the district, and they’ve been clear: they’re stretched thin and need more support to respond effectively and build relationships in the community.
+Local first responders have told me the same thing: they are stretched thin and need more support to respond effectively and build relationships in the community.

 At the same time, we must expand co-responder and alternative response programs that connect people in crisis with the right kind of help.
-I recently did a ride-along with the Seattle CARES team and saw firsthand how well co-response models can work, but the system breaks down when there are barriers to helping someone find shelter, treatment, or stabilization.
-Without real-time data, sustainable funding, and real regional coordination across and collaboration with all providers, too many people fall through the cracks because the services aren’t connected.
+On a recent ride-along with a local co-responder team, I saw how well these models can work, but only if we remove the barriers to shelter, treatment, and stabilization.
+Without real-time data, sustainable funding, and strong regional coordination, too many people fall through the cracks because services aren’t connected.

 Homelessness

-We must build a broader, more flexible approach that reflects the complexity of people’s lived experiences.
+We need a broader, more flexible approach to homelessness—one that reflects the reality of people’s lives and the different paths that lead to living without stable housing.

-That includes safe and accountable low-barrier shelter, transitional housing, supportive services, and pathways to treatment and recovery.
+That means providing safe shelters, transitional housing, supportive services, and clear pathways to treatment and recovery for those struggling with mental health or addiction.

-Our goal must be to move people not just into housing, but toward lasting stability, supported by a continuum of care that is accountable, coordinated, and driven by real results.
+This is a challenge we can solve, but only if we focus on connecting services, measuring outcomes, and keeping our response both compassionate and effective.
+Our goal must be to move people not just into housing, but toward lasting stability, supported by a continuum of care that is coordinated and measured by real results.